Home > Blog > Thrifting at Value Village: Everything you need to know

 There is actually no return policy at Value Village.
 Just an exchange policy.
 You can exchange clothes or shoes within 14 days of purchase.
 You must use the value of the exchange on the same day.
 All other sales are final.

-Tip: If you can’t find anything you like on the day of exchange, just purchase anything to keep the exchange window open for another 14 days.
+Tip: If you can’t find anything you like on the day of your exchange, just grab something—anything—to reset the 14-day clock.
+A little loophole for the thrifty and the forgetful.

 Are there discounts for working at Value Village?